U.S. Supreme Court to consider Senator Cruz's campaign finance challenge | Politics

 Cruz sued the FEC, challenging the constitutionality of the law that the agency enforces, after his successful 2018 Senate re-election race in Texas against Democratic rival Beto O'Rourke.
 Cruz had lent his campaign organization $260,000 but was limited by the law to a $250,000 reimbursement from his campaign.
 The commission has said the law reduces what is known as quid pro quo corruption - a Latin phrase meaning a favor for a favor - and the appearance of corruption by limiting the amount of money solicited by candidates after an election to repay campaign debt.

-Campaign finance watchdogs have said that practice increases donor expectation for official favors.
-Such money goes directly to candidates rather than to their campaign organizations.
-In court papers, Cruz said the law was never designed as an anti-corruption measure, but rather to level the playing field between candidates of different personal wealth.
+Cruz spokesperson Steve Guest praised the court's decision to hear the case.
+"Existing FEC rules benefit incumbent politicians and the super wealthy by making it harder for challengers to run for office," Guest said.

+Campaign finance watchdogs have said the practice at issue in the case increases donor expectation for official favors.
+"What should concern all voters here is the simple fact that funds raised after the date of an election are not the same as typical campaign funds - they come with a much higher risk for corruption," said Paul Smith, an attorney with the Campaign Legal Center.

+"These funds can functionally serve as a personal gift to the candidate from sources that voters might disapprove of or a donor with a more apparent quid pro quo," Smith added.
 A Washington-based panel of three federal judges in June unanimously struck down the reimbursement as unconstitutional, calling the government's arguments about undue influence hypothetical.
-Democratic President Joe Biden's administration, representing the FEC, appealed that ruling to the Supreme Court.

 The administration warned of a "heightened risk of actual and apparent quid pro quo corruption" and said Cruz did not have proper legal standing to pursue the case because the loan and repayment were made expressly for the purpose of challenging the law in court.
 Cruz, who unsuccessfully sought his party's 2016 presidential nomination and later became a prominent supporter of former President Donald Trump, was first elected to represent Texas in the U.S. Senate in 2012.